joesecurity/scripts/README.md

     optional arguments:
-      -h, --help            show this help message and exit --type TYPE           one of "file", "url", "sample-url" (optional, defaults to "file")
+      -h, --help            show this help message and exit --comments COMMENTS   comments (optional
-      --comment COMMENT
-      --waituntilfinished WAITUNTILFINISHED, -wait WAITUNTILFINISHED
+      --wait-for-results, -wait
-                            Set this option to True to let the script wait for the end of the analysis
+                            Set this option to let the script wait for the end of the analysis
       --outdir OUTDIR, -o OUTDIR
-                            Directory for saving the xml reports (requires waituntilfinished to be set to true).
+                            Directory for saving the xml reports (optional)

+    submission mode:
+      --url                 Analyse the given URL instead of a sample.
+      --sample-url          Download the sample from the given url.

 `jbxmail.py`
 ------------